d-Pixie/strong_parameters/README.md

 params.require(:username, :password).permit(:version)
 ```

-When used with multiple inputs `permit` raises a `ActionController::MissingParameter` error with *all* the missing attributes specified in the message.
+When used with multiple inputs `require` raises a `ActionController::MissingParameter` error with *all* the missing attributes specified in the message.
 If no values are missing the params hash is returned unmodified.

 ## Handling of Unpermitted Keys